MayHarryWang/CSSR-tool/README.md

 ```
 * Reload the CMakeList.txt

-There are several arguments that need to specify in cssr_main.c, please refer to the description in the file.
+There are several arguments that need to specify in **cssr_main.c**, please refer to the description in the file.
 If the software successfully run, the text "Preprocessing Done!" will be shown at the end of the process.
 **Users must input SBF file to run the software; however, the PocketSDR file is optional.
 Besides, this package also supports message contents display.**

 ## **Citation**